jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.PopCount(thisshort).md

 ### Remarks

-This is an alias for [CountBitsSet(this short)](Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.CountBitsSet(thisshort).md 'Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.CountBitsSet(this short)').
+This is an alias for[CountBitsSet(this short)](Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.CountBitsSet(thisshort).md 'Jcd.BitManipulation.Algorithms.Int16AlgorithmsExtensions.CountBitsSet(this short)').